The Armed Forces

 Domestic abuse, sexual violence and stalking affect people in the Armed Forces Community too.

-We understand that members of the forces community can feel particularly worried about the consequences of seeking support.
-That’s why we provide a dedicated service to help Army, Navy and RAF personnel and their families.
+We understand that members of the Armed Forces community can feel particularly worried about the consequences of seeking support.
+That’s why we provide a dedicated service to help service personnel and their families.

 Abuse and the Armed Forces

 The Armed Forces Community is unique, and service life brings with it a number of challenges.
 This can make it harder for people to ask for help when they are experiencing domestic abuse, sexual violence and/or stalking.
 It might sometimes mean they don’t talk about their experiences at all.